mattcarp/media-analysis/README.md

   Each ProRes 422 frame begins with a pattern of 8 bytes: aabbccdd 69637066 ....icpf where aabbccdd encodes the length of the frame (length includes those 8 header bytes).

+## Testing
+Use jasmine-node.
+Run server-side tests from project root:

+    jasmine-node . --

+Or to watch the whole project for changes:

+    jasmine-node spec --autotest --color --verbose --watch .